Verica Nedeljković: Biography

 In 1954, Verica Nedeljković was awarded the FIDE Woman International Master (WIM) title, but in 1978 she received the honorary title of FIDE Woman Grandmaster (WGM).

-After graduation, she was a ship engineer and a candidate for technical sciences.
-Worked as a lecturer at the University of Belgrade.
-Been married to a chess player, a chess trainer and a medical doctor by profession - Srećko Nedeljković (1923—2011).
+After graduation, she was a naval engineer and completed a research degree.
+She also worked as a lecturer at the University of Belgrade.
+She was married to a chess player, a chess trainer and a medical doctor by profession - Srećko Nedeljković (1923—2011).

+Verica Nedeljković died in Belgrade on 13 December 2023, at the age of 94.